syncfusion-content/maui-docs/MAUI/Calendar/date-navigations.md

 {% endtabs %}

 ## Programmatically change to adjacent dates
-The next and previous view can be navigated by swiping the Calendar control from right to left and left to right.
+The next and previous views can be navigated by swiping the Calendar control from right to left and left to right.
 In the `SfCalendar`, view can be changed programmatically by using the [Forward](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.SfCalendar.html#Syncfusion_Maui_Calendar_SfCalendar_Forward) and [Backward](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.SfCalendar.html#Syncfusion_Maui_Calendar_SfCalendar_Backward) methods.

 ### Forward
 The `Forward` navigation allows you to view the next immediate date of the calendar based on the CalendarViews.